-Wires and Connections Component Circuit Symbol Function of Component Wire To pass current very easily from one part of a circuit to another.
-Wires joined A 'blob' should be drawn where wires are connected (joined), but it is sometimes omitted.
-Wires connected at 'crossroads' should be staggered slightly to form two T-junctions, as shown on the right.
-Wires not joined In complex diagrams it is often necessary to draw wires crossing even though they are not connected.
-I prefer the 'hump' symbol shown on the right because the simple crossing on the left may be misread as a join where you have forgotten to add a 'blob'!
+Component Circuit Symbol Function of Component To pass current very easily from Wire one part of a circuit to another.
+A 'blob' should be drawn where wires are connected (joined), but it is sometimes omitted.
+Wires Wires connected at 'crossroads' joined should be staggered slightly to form two T-junctions, as shown on the right.
+In complex diagrams it is often necessary to draw wires crossing even though they are not connected.
+I prefer Wires not the 'hump' symbol shown on joined the right because the simple crossing on the left may be misread as a join where you have forgotten to add a 'blob'!